amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 were a example large suite of synchronized files of these formats, we could use this example suite as a ground truth.
-Unfortunately, such a suite does not exist, and we then must take it upon ourselves to recognize which components of the file should be synchronized to which.
+Unfortunately, such a suite does not exist, and we then must take it upon ourselves to recognize which components of the file should be synchronized to which, and validate that the lenses corresponded to our internal notion of correctness.

-In validating that the synthesized lenses were correct, we applied the types of approaches we use in validating our code is correct in everyday development.
+In validating that the synthesized lenses were correct, we applied the types of approaches we use in validating that our code is correct in everyday development.
 1. We manually inspected the code.
 This is certainly a nontrivial task, as these generated lenses are quite large.
 However, this task is easier than it may initially sound.
 Much of lenses maintain a rigid structure: